tldr-pages/tldr/pages/linux/atop.md

 > Linux system and process monitor.
 > More information: <https://linux.die.net/man/1/atop>.

-- Start atop:
+- Start:

 `atop`

-- Output memory consumption for each process:
+- Start and display memory consumption for each process:

 `atop -m`

-- Output disk information:
+- Start and display disk information:

 `atop -d`

-- Output background process information:
+- Start and display background process information:

 `atop -c`

-- Output thread-specific resource utilization information:
+- Start and display thread-specific resource utilization information:

 `atop -y`

-- Output number of processes for each user:
+- Start and display the number of processes for each user:

 `atop -au`

-- Get help about interactive commands:
+- Display help about interactive commands:

 `?`